 Can I get pregnant if I am HIV-positive?

-Can I only get pregnant through artificial insemination if I am HIV-positive?
+Can I only get pregnant through an artificial insemination if I am HIV-positive?

 No. Although artificial insemination will virtually eliminate the risk of HIV transmission from you to your partner, it is not your only option to get pregnant.
 There are other low-transmission-risk conception options that you may explore with your health care provider.